edilsondesouza/pythonsimplecode/README.md

 by Edilson de Souza
 email: edilson.souza@gmail.com

-To install an Code Editor or an IDE* please look at the references below:
+To install a Code Editor or an IDE* please look at the references below:

 **1. Pycharm:**
 Text: https://www.guru99.com/how-to-install-python.html